dannymuchoki/RecordsMaster/readme.md

 This will create the SQLite database with the admin user, a test user, and the seeded information.
 Check the ASPNETCORE_ENVIRONMENT variables in launchSettings.json.
 When in 'Development' the default database is SQLite.
 When in 'Production' the database will be SQL.

 # App overall
-The app runs on two models
+The app runs on two models (and the default ApplicationUser)
 1. RecordItemsModel tied to the default ApplicationUser.
 2. CheckOutHistory which tracks when a record was checked in and out
 3. The default ApplicationUser (so you don't need to create a model for the users)